apache/streampipes-website/docs/06_extend-sdk-event-model.md

 ## Prerequisites

-This guide assumes that you are already familiar with the basic setup of [data processors](dev-guide-processor-sdk.md) and [data sinks](dev-guide-sink-sdk.md).
+This guide assumes that you are already familiar with the basic setup of [data processors](06_extend-first-processor.md).

 ### Property Selectors

-In most cases, fields that are subject to be transformed by pipeline elements are provided by the assigned ``MappingProperty`` (see the guide on [static properties](dev-guide-static-properties.md)).
+In most cases, fields that are subject to be transformed by pipeline elements are provided by the assigned ``MappingProperty`` (see the guide on [static properties](extend-sdk-static-properties)).

 Mapping properties return a ``PropertySelector`` that identifies a field based on (i) the **streamIndex** and (ii) the runtime name of the field.
 Let's assume we have an event with the following structure: